Tips for Working at Coffee Shops

 - First things first – decide what you’re going to order and give the barista your full attention.
 Talking on your cell phone or texting when you’re supposed to be placing your order is rude and disrespectful to all parties involved.

-It never fails, every time I’m working at coffee shop, I end up needing to use the restroom (does this happen to anyone else?).
-So I pack up all of my gear and haul it to the restroom with me – pain in the butt!
-While some people may say I’m paranoid, I would be so bummed if someone stole my laptop.
+It never fails; every time I’m working at a coffee shop, I end up needing to use the restroom (does this happen to anyone else?).
+So I pack up all of my gear and haul it to the bathroom with me – talk about a pain in the butt!
+While some people may say I’m paranoid, I would be devastated if someone stole my laptop.
 To solve this problem, you can purchase a laptop lock.
-Not only does this keep your laptop safe and secure, but you save time and your table.
+Not only does this keep your computer safe and secure, but you save time and your table.

-I love working at coffee shops, but some tasks just don’t transfer well.
-Tasks that involve a lot of paper or files, telephone conversations or downloading large files when you’re sharing bandwidth are better left for your home office.
-Plan your outings, so that the tasks you are focusing on reflect the environment that you’re working in.
+I enjoy working at coffee shops, but some tasks don’t transfer well.
+Tasks that involve a lot of paper or files, telephone conversations, or downloading large files when you’re sharing bandwidth are better left for your home office.
+Plan out your outings so that the tasks you are focusing on reflect the environment that you’re working in.

-What tips do you have for working in a coffice?
+What tips do you have for working in a coffee shop?
 Where is your favorite place to work that offers free wifi?
+Drop us a note; we’d love to hear from you!

 Great piece Holly!
 Couldn’t have said it better myself.